spring-guides/gs-spring-boot/README.md

 }
 ```
-Spring Boot automatically laces the code with key annotations and Groovy Grapes to pull down needed libraries to make the app run.
+Spring Boot dynamically adds key annotations toy our code and leverages [Groovy Grapes](http://groovy.codehaus.org/Grape) to pull down needed libraries to make the app run.
 With Spring Boot's CLI tool, all you need do is:

 ```sh
 $ spring run app.groovy